rafapignataro/ui.shot/README.md

 # UI.SHOT

-Get the HTML with TailwindCSS of a component from web.
+Get the HTML with TailwindCSS of a web component.
 Select a component with your mouse and after some seconds you have the code of it.

-## Technologies
+## Technologies 🖥️

 - Javascript
 - Chrome Extension
 - Open AI Vision

-# How to run
+## How to run 🚀

 1. Change the token in the service-worker.js
 2. Install the extension